 You will be positioned on the exam table just as you are with a pap test, and a speculum is used to visualize the cervix.
 The tip of the cryotherapy unit, about the size of a quarter, will be applied to your cervix, and will freeze the surface of the cervix.
 You will feel mild to moderate menstrual cramp-like discomfort during the procedure.
 The usual protocol involves freezing for 3 minutes, waiting for 5 minutes and then freezing for 3 minutes.

-A new lining will grow over the treated areas; the goal is that the cells will be normal.
+A new lining will grow over the treated area; the goal is that the cells will be normal.
 The success rate is about 90%, meaning that about 10% of women will have persistent abnormalities requiring further monitoring or treatment.
 Exposure to cigarette smoke increases the failure rate.

 Complications from cryotherapy are rare.
 Less than 1% of patients will develop infection--contact your doctor if your discharge becomes foul-smelling, persists beyond 4 weeks or if you develop abdominal pain or fever.
 Less than 1.5% will develop narrowing of the cervical canal.